1938 World Artistic Gymnastics Championships: Gymnastics apparatuses only

 with Gajdoš, Petráček and Beck rounding out the top 6, in that order.

 Under all World Championships and Olympic Games editions of artistic gymnastics competition since World War II, there is no longer a track and field or athletics component to the competition.
-In these long and currently prevailing standards, then, in “pure gymnastics” terms, Alois Hudec could be considered one of the sport’s repeat World All-Around Champions, who are rare compared to single-time winners.
+In view of these currently prevailing standards, in "pure gymnastics" terms, people could argue that Alois Hudec could be considered one of the sport’s repeat World All-Around Champions, who are rare compared to single-time winners.